Lynean/Embedded-System-For-Computer-Vision-Syndrome-Relief/README.md

 **Project details**

-This repository contains the code for a research project "Embedded System for Computer Vision Syndrome Relief."
+This repository contains the code and report paper for a research project "Embedded System for Computer Vision Syndrome Relief."
 This project uses software and hardware to help prevent and treat computer vision syndrome.
 The system has 3 main features:

 1. **_Blink rate drop notification:_** A Support Vector Machine (SVM) model is deployed to detect blink and calculate blink rate in real-time.
 If the blink rate drops below a threshold, which indicates that the user is likely to experience computer vision syndrome, the user is notified.
 The programs for this feature are located in the folder _blink_.
 We have developed 3 SVM models for blink detection.
 The first one is based on Soukupova T. & Cech J. 2016 paper "Eye blink detection using facial landmarks"; as proposed in the paper, blink detection is based on the Eye Aspect Ratio (EAR).
 The second one is an update of the first model: rather than using 3 eye coordinate pairs, we used 7 eye coordinate pairs.
 The last model is another update of the first one: for this model, we added a Moving Average Filter with a width of 2 to reduce noise when calculating EAR in real-time.
 We used 5 eye coordinate pairs to calculate EAR for this model.
 Regarding accuracy, the models achieved 0.98, 0.95, and 0.98 respectively.